raghurtillu/LightweightEncryption/README.md

 ### Generating pseudo master key and master key version

+Open command line terminal and navigate to `scripts` folder generated from earlier step.

-You can use the `generate_encryptionkeys_azure.py` script located in the `Scripts` folder.
-This script will create and store the keys in your Azure Key Vault.
+Use the script `generate_encryptionkeys_azure.py` to create and store the keys in your Azure Key Vault.
 This script will generate a 32 byte pseudo master key and the version of the pseudo master key is stored in the master key version name.

 #### Steps